oleksiilytvyn/grailkit/README.rst

-Grail SDK
+Grail Kit
 =========

-Grail SDK (Standart Development Kit) in python.
-This SDK used in original Grail application and with it you can develop compatible extensions to Grail.
+Grailkit is a standart library for development of Grail application.
+Grailkit includes handling of Project, CueList's, Cue and reading/writing to *.grail files.
+Reading and writing to grail bible format.
-SDK includes handling of Project, CueList's, Cue and reading/writing to *.grail files.
+Also grailkit implements new PyQt5 widgets and dialogs.